CheshtaFoundation/cheshta-hugo/content/english/_index.md

     - title : "Objectives"
       images:
       -
-      content : "The basic objective of the center is to provide training to physically and mentally challenged children and to create awareness about the existence of such aflictions in the society and the issues faced by the affected people.
+      content : "The basic objective of the centre is to provide training to physically and mentally challenged children and to create awareness about the existence of such afflictions in the society and the issues faced by the affected people.
 We also aim to spread awareness about the measures that can be taken to control the degree of affliction"
       button:
         enable : true
         label : "Read more"